 1. Sell Found Stuff

-Ebay, Craigslist, and local resale spots are a great way to turn (legally) found objects into cash.
+Ebay, Etsy, Craigslist, and local resale spots are a great way to turn (legally) found objects into cash.
 Many apartment complexes have an area where useful but unwanted things are discarded for others to reclaim.
 In my Seattle apartment building, I regularly found small vintage objects, name brand textiles, or furniture that was easy to resell.
-I’d list furniture on craigslist and make $20-$50 just for letting someone in my building to carry the unwanted item off, and after awhile friends would give me a heads up on free items to claim and resell in their buildings.
+I’d list furniture on craigslist and make $20-$50 just for letting someone into my building to carry the unwanted item off, and after awhile, friends would give me a heads up on free items to claim and resell in their buildings.
 If you befriend your apartment manager or volunteer to help with clean-outs, you may be able to claim even more free items to resell for cash.
 In Seattle, where people are mobile and rapidly change jobs or relocate for promotions, it’s not that uncommon for a person to move, forfeit their deposit, and leave behind all the stuff they’d rather not deal with moving.
 I’ve been able to score high-end rugs and art supplies from these abandoned belongings that management simply throws away.

 2. Credit Card Points

 Credit card points are slow to accumulate, but do add up- they add up even faster if you pay your graduate school tuition with a credit card.
 Check the fine print, though!
 After a few semesters of doing this, my school began charging a service fee that was equal to the amount of credit card points earned, so was no longer profitable.
 Whatever way you accumulate your credit card points- use them wisely.

 Generally, redemption as a gift card is the highest-value payout you can get on your credit card points, and you’ll get a better payout if you wait until you have a large number of points.
 When you do cash out, don’t necessarily chose the gift card you want– you’re more likely to spend it carelessly.
 Instead, get a card to a popular store and resell via eBay or CardPool for cash.